 One distressing article in Salon described a couple who went to a retreat labeled ecumenical.
 Although they had no interest in a religious focus (one was an atheist) they were allowed no TV, no computers, no cellphones, or pagers and expected to pray.
 Banners with religious symbols were everywhere.
 They told a comical story of uniting together to "escape" this experience they called "hell."
 Be sure to ask about whether prayer will be required, alcohol allowed, and electronic entertainment devices discouraged.

 Yes.
-These secularly oriented training or extended therapy sessions don't discourage couples who aren't married or engaged.
+These secularly-oriented training or extended therapy sessions don't discourage couples who aren't married or engaged.
 The focus will be less on one's marital status and more on the quality of the relationship and an organized approach to improving that union.

-7. Can Gay, Lesbian, or Non-binary couples attend a non religious retreat?
+7. Gay, Lesbian, or Non-binary couples

-Yes!
-In fact, research done by one science-based practitioner, John Gottman, Ph.D., who has spent over 40 years researching relationships, has many relevant findings on his research targeting Gay and Lesbian couples.
+Research done by one science-based practitioner, John Gottman, Ph.D., who has spent over 40 years researching relationships, has many relevant findings on his research targeting Gay and Lesbian couples.
 Those trained in the Gottman Method read and develop particular expertise in helping same-sex couples.